violazhong/violazhong.github.io/index.md

 I was educated in data science and economics, latestly in New York University.
 Before coming to US, I worked for a startup in China.
 After graduate school, I spent one year in fellowship research on algorithmic fairness.
 In these jobs, I worked directly with various entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.

 ## What could I do
 I write code most of time.
 I also have no problem in things like: math, legal papers, legal cases and financial statements.
 With a grip on this diverse skillset, I am good at understanding things from different and even opposing perspectives.
 Usually any multi-disciplinary environment or work will suit me nicely.
-Besides the day job, I am always open to joining exciting projects, so feel free to contact me.
+I am always open to joining exciting projects, so feel free to contact me.

 ## Academic Presentation
 * “A New Proposed Rule for Disparate Impact in Housing,” Internet Law Works-in-Progress (2020).